uptane/uptane.github.io/overview.md

 ## Overview ##

-Uptane provides a method to authenticate software updates on automobiles before they are downloaded to the connected units that control vital components, such as brakes and door locks.
-In doing so, it provides a solution to a growing threat vector targeting cars and trucks—malware that is introduced to connected electronic control units (ECUs) through software updates.
-Uptane provides this protection by checking metadata that lists lengths, hash function, and timestamps.An updated file is downloaded only if the metadata matches the last known verified image of the repository.
+Uptane is the first compromise-reilient software update security system for the automotive industry.
+It provides a method to authenticate software updates on automobiles before they are downloaded to the connected units that control vital components, such as brakes and door locks.
+In doing so, Uptane provides a solution to a growing threat vector targeting cars and trucks—malware disguised as software updates.
+The framework provides this protection by checking accompanying metadata that lists lengths, hash function, and timestamps.
+An updated file is downloaded only if the metadata matches the last known verified image of the repository.

-This software framework can be incorporated into a number of exisitng update strategies—which can range from manual operations using flash drives, to [automated operations](https://sbabic.github.io/swupdate/overview.html) using package managers.
+The framework can be incorporated into a number of existing update strategies—which can range from manual operations using flash drives, to [automated operations](https://sbabic.github.io/swupdate/overview.html) using package managers.
 It offers particular support for the growing trend of